 A literary retelling of my visit to the art installation Empire by Rone exhibited at Burnham Beeches Mansion in the Sherbrooke Forest.Nicole Cullinan

-As her visit unfolds her mind drifts to a happy place.
-She is transported to the 1930s house in Menzies Creek, the home of her Great Grandmother.
+Her mind drifts to a happy place, transported to the 1930s house in Menzies Creek, the home of her Great Grandmother.
 Everything seemed so big as she was so little.
 She remembers her fat bosom, the softness, the love.
 Climbing onto her lap to rest her head on the pillow.
 Learning the story of Marmalade.
 It all began with the Spaniards, their ship wreck, the abandoned Seville orange cargo and the woman who made a divine citrus jam from what appeared to be great misfortune.Menzies Creek 1981

 The nostalgia of revisiting Carlton.
 Memories of a time when fish swam on tables and peasants collected truffles on the hillside in France.
 The theatre of that little room in Drummond Street with the world view.
 A meal she will never forget.
 A time when anything seemed possible.
 Where it all began.
 Her joy in finding the unique and special.Vue De Monde 2002

 r-o-n-e Tyrone Wright (www.r-o-n-e.com)

-If you would like to receive a weekly email with my latest musings on love and life then sign up at the bottom of this page.
+If you would like to receive a weekly email with my latest musings on love and life, then sign up at the bottom of this page.